-- Fouling: Power plant systems foul because of the ingress of moisture, dust or salt in the air.
+- Fouling: Power plant systems foul because of the ingress of moisture, dust, or salt in the air.

-- Pipe corrosion: Insulating with an outer finish or jacketing keeps water from contacting tank shells or pipes, preventing corrosion, pitting, cracking and failure.
+- Pipe corrosion: Insulating with an outer finish or jacketing keeps water from contacting tank shells or pipes, preventing corrosion, pitting, cracking, and failure.

-- Contract-related fines: When corrosion affects a plant’s system, it may not start up after a maintenance outage, leading non-delivery fees for being out of service.
+- Contract-related fines: When corrosion affects a plant’s system, it may not start up after a maintenance outage, leading to non-delivery fees for being out of service.

 - Pollution control: Corrosion in tanks may hinder a plant’s attempts to control sulfur emissions in the environment.
 Sulfur emissions lead to acid rain, which damages buildings and other structures in a power plant.

-- Boiler tube problems: Water, steel and dissolved oxygen within boiler units causes boiler tubes to oxidize and corrode.
+- Boiler tube problems: Water, steel, and dissolved oxygen within boiler units causes boiler tubes to oxidize and corrode.
 The corrosion forms grooves within the tubes that lead to cracks and boiler failures.

 - High maintenance costs: Corrosion can account for up to 75 percent of a plant’s arrest time during maintenance and up to 54 percent of production costs.